-I begin this review with expressing my distaste for the musical terrorist that spawned the Post genres.
+I begin this review by expressing my distaste for the musical terrorist that spawned the Post genres.
 It makes my eye twitch, for the sheer fact that it makes no sense.
 “Post” meaning after, by simply inserting any genre following “Post” can mean anything.

 Post Rock could literally be any artist or band – Katy Perry is Post-Hardcore, and Infant Annihilator is going to be on the next Sub Pop release.
 Seriously, whoever created this monstrosity should be crucified.
 Now that I got what I wanted to talk about out of the way, I must admit that when it comes to the Post-Punk genre, I have very limited exposure.
 I’ve always been a little intimidated by it, for two reasons.